-- Degree status.
+- 1. Degree status.
 These are students who have completed all preparatory and foundation courses proceeding to the degree requirements.
 Students under this classification are graded and earn units to satisfy the academic unit requirements of the program. - 2.
 Provisional status.
-These are students who have not submitted all the required documents, particularly the official transcript of records from his/her school.
+These are students who have not submitted all the required documents, particularly the official transfer credentials from his/her previous school, PSA/NSO-issued Birth Certificate, PSA/NSO-issued Marriage Certificate (for female married student), and a copy of his/her valid passport biopage.
 This standing is lifted once the Registrar receives the duly authenticated documents. - 3.
 Probationary status.
 These are students who do not fully meet the established academic requirements for admission or have received low entrance examination results.
-However, since they possess other evidence of capacity for graduate study, such as meaningful work experience, high positions in their company, or high recommendations, they are admitted on probation. - Probationary periods can be held for at least one trimester.
-Students must take and pass all courses stipulated by the Admission Committee during the probationary period and must earn a grade not lower than 2.5 in every course. - 4.
-Cross-enrollees are those admitted into the program to take courses as required by their respective school subject to the approval of the AGSB.
-Crossenrolling students must obtain authorization from their school to enroll in AGSB.
-They are credited for units earned, and their grades are forwarded to their
+However, since they possess other evidence of capacity for graduate study, such as meaningful work experience, high positions in their company, or high recommendations, they are admitted on probation.